The singularity category and duality for complete intersection groups: Abstract

 \section{Abstract}

-If $G$ is a finite group, some aspects of the modular representation theory depend on the cochains $C^*(BG; k)$, viewed as a commutative ring spectrum.
-We consider here its singularity category (in the sense of the author and Stevenson \cite{Dsg}) and show that if $C^*(BG; k)$ is a homotopical complete intersection in a strong sense, then the singularity category is the bounded derived category of the $k$-nullification of the connective ring spectrum $\COBG$.
-In the course of this we establish a form of Gorenstein duality for $\COBG$ for these groups.
+If $G$ is a finite group, the structure of the modular representation theory depends on the cochains $C^*(BG; k)$, viewed as a commutative ring spectrum.
+We consider here its singularity category (in the sense of the author and Stevenson \cite{Dsg}) and show that the singularity category is the bounded derived category of the $\Omega$-Tate spectrum (the $k$-nullification of the Koszul dual connective ring spectrum $\COBG$).
+We establish a form of Gorenstein duality for $\COBG$, and show that the $\Omega$-Tate spectrum enjoys a form of Tate duality.
+Under a complete intersection hypothesis we give a method for calculating the $\Omega$-Tate homology